hdShang/arxiv-daily/docs/cs-CV/2025-09-17/papers/250918174v1-baseer-a-vision-language-model-for-arabic-document-to-markdown-ocr.md

 ---
 layout: default
-title: Baseer: A Vision-Language Model for Arabic Document-to-Markdown OCR
+title: "Baseer: A Vision-Language Model for Arabic Document-to-Markdown OCR"
 ---

 # Baseer: A Vision-Language Model for Arabic Document-to-Markdown OCR